Phase 2, Year 1 Reverse Site Visit

 Root cause: Diffuse watershed processes, not just point sources.
 Current approaches underutilized due to regulatory uncertainty, measurement challenges, and insufficient financing mechanisms.

-Lume platform: tryptophan-like fluorescence with ML for real-time E. coli estimation.
+Lume platform: TLF with ML for real-time E. coli estimation.
 Sub-ppb optical sensitivity.
 No calibration needed.

 Gold Standard, Verra, and Regen Registry programs.
-First-ever watershed carbon credits.
 Sensor-verified outcomes link monitoring to monetization.

-Colorado SB24-037 directs state agency to collaborate on monitoring pilots.
-Research-to-regulation pathway creating compliance frameworks.
+Colorado SB24-037 directs CDPHE to collaborate on monitoring pilots.
+Research-to-regulation pathway.

 Convergence: Policy frameworks create demand for monitoring → Monitoring enables carbon verification → Carbon finance funds watershed restoration